etc5523-2021/blog-xxranliu/README.md

 # My Blog

+Xinran Liu
+STUDENT ID:32338732

-This is the blog of Mexico COVID.
+This is the blog of Blog post entry.
 The URL of this blog is https://xxranliu.netlify.app/.

 ## Blog Post 1